BeckBusch/mmWave-HAR/README.md

 # mmWave HAR
 ## University of Auckland ECSE Part 4 Project - Project 77 - mmWave Human Activity Recognition

-This project concerns the development of a human activity recognition system using mmWave radar, that can operate and return readings in real time.
+This project concerns the development of a human activity recognition system using mmWave radar, that can classify and detect sequences of actions.

 ### Main
-Source files for the project.
+Full source files for the project.

 ### Documentation
 Reports, references and components such as diagrams.